 U.S. FDA to allow Baltimore plant to resume J&J COVID-19 shot production -WSJ

-The U.S. Food and Drug Administration and Johnson & Johnson (JNJ.N) are expected to announce as early as Friday that contamination problems at a COVID-19 vaccine plant in Baltimore are resolved and that vaccine production can resume, the Wall Street Journal reported on Thursday.
+(Reuters) -The U.S. Food and Drug Administration and Johnson & Johnson are expected to announce as early as Friday that contamination problems at a COVID-19 vaccine plant in Baltimore are resolved and that vaccine production can resume, the Wall Street Journal reported on Thursday.

-The FDA had halted production of J&J's vaccine at the plant, run by Emergent BioSolutions Inc (EBS.N), in April after an inspection flagged numerous serious quality control and sanitary issues.
+The FDA had halted production of J&J’s vaccine at the plant, run by Emergent BioSolutions Inc, in April after an inspection flagged numerous serious quality control and sanitary issues.

 The regulator is now expected to give the plant an emergency use authorization to produce COVID-19 vaccine as early as Friday, the Journal said, citing U.S. officials.